-Today, I will talk about one of the most important organs related to Thyroid function- Your Liver.
+Today, I will talk about the liver and how its function effects you’re thyroid. .
 The Liver is overlooked but absolutely critical to thyroid function.
-For many of you who struggle with thyroid disease, thyroid replacement with Armour, Synthroid, Levothryoxine, cytomel, etc will not address the root cause of your problem.
+For many of you who struggle with thyroid disease, thyroid replacement with Armour, Synthroid, Levothryoxine, Cytomel, etc will not address the root cause of your problem.
 Taking Thyroid replacement is just toping off your thyroid levels, while the root cause of why those Thyroid levels are low in the first, place go undetected.

 - The Role of the Liver and Why the liver is so important to thyroid function and those with Hashimoto’s disease.